i-doit/knowledge-base/docs/en/installation/manual-installation/microsoft-windows-server/index.md

 * **MariaDB 10.5**
 * **i-doit-23**

-!!! info "If the Windows Firewall is activated, you will be asked if want to trust the application".
+!!! info "If the Windows Firewall is activated, you will be asked if want to trust the application"

-If the installation was successful, a small window with the message **"i-doit has been installed successfully."** will display.
+If the installation was successful, a small window with the message **"i-doit has been installed successfully."** will display. <br>
 After clicking **OK** a new browser tab with the `localhost` URL will be opened automatically and you can use i-doit to the full extent.

 !!! info "If an error occurred during the installation, a log file is automatically created in the i-doit folder"